BetterThanTomorrow/calva-paredit/README.md

 # Calva Paredit

-Structural editing and navigation for LISPs
+Structural editing and navigation for Clojure and other LISPs

 This is a [Paredit](http://mumble.net/~campbell/emacs/paredit.el) extension for [Visual Studio Code](https://code.visualstudio.com).
 It is a thin wrapper around [paredit.js](http://robert.kra.hn/projects/paredit-js).
 You find it inside Code's extansion view and on [the Marketplace](https://marketplace.visualstudio.com/items?itemName=cospaia.paredit-revived).